JuliaApproximation/ApproxFunOrthogonalPolynomials.jl/README.md

 [ApproxFun.jl](https://github.com/JuliaApproximation/ApproxFun.jl) is a package for approximating functions.
-This package implements orthogonal polynomial based spaces to ApproxFun, including Chebyshev, Jacobi,
+This package implements orthogonal polynomial based spaces to ApproxFun, including Chebyshev, Jacobi, Laguerre, and Hermite.